brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

     }
 };
 ```
+{: .line-numbers }

 In a way, we're still generating code — templates are kind of a form of code generation in C++.
 But it's interesting that here we're achieving the same end with a very different mechanism.

+Note also that this is the _complete_ implementation.
+Not a lot of code.

 ## JSON Serialization

 Building on the debug-printing example, where we just wanted to print all the members in order.
 What if we wanted to do something slightly more involved?
 When dealing with serialization, it's quite common to want the serialized format to not be _exactly_ the same as the names of all of your members.
-Sometimes, the desired format is impossible to replicate in the language — the field name you want to serialize into might happen to be a language keyword, or have a space in it, or so forth.
+Sometimes the desired names for your fields have to be different.
+Sometimes, the desired format is even impossible to replicate in the language — the field name you want to serialize into might happen to be a language keyword, or have a space in it, or so forth.

-This is why [serde](https://serde.rs/) library provides a lot of attributes you can add to types and members to control the logic.
+This is why the [serde](https://serde.rs/) library provides a lot of attributes you can add to types and members to control the logic.
 Taking a simple example:

 ```rust
 se serde::Serialize;